The Coded Language Taxonomy Becomes the Moderation Lens

 The limits are substantial.
 The dataset is English-only and comes from TikTok and Bluesky.
 The analysis is text-only; it does not cover coded meanings embedded in images, video, audio, memes, or visual editing.
 The authors expect some mechanism families to generalize across languages, but they specifically warn that orthographic and phonetic classes may not transfer cleanly to logographic or morphologically rich languages.

-The paper also treats detection as a moderation-support input, not a final policy decision.
+The paper treats detection as a moderation-support input, not a final policy decision.
 That distinction should travel with any deployment.
 A model that detects hidden meaning can assist review, but it can also enlarge the platform's power to read around users' protective indirection.
 The same mechanism can mark harm evasion, community speech, political caution, trauma management, or ordinary play.

 Governance Standard